vdodev/maplang/docs/Blueprints.md

     * Node Type
     * Name/ID
     * Graph
+    * Cohesive Group
 * Node implementations
     * Maps a Node Instance to an implementation, so the class can be instantiated.
 * Default node implementations
     * Maps a Node Type to an implementation, which is used for instances without a specified implementation.
+* Cohesive Groups - groups of nodes which share native objects and must be located in the same DataGraph.
 * Connections
     * From Instance
     * From Channel